 There are laws about the way prices are displayed.
 Prices should be genuine and you should be able to easily see the total price of anything advertised.
 If multiple different prices are displayed on a product or in advertising, the business has to fix the display or sell you the item for the lowest price.

-When prices are advertised or promoted, products and services must clearly display a ‘single price’ which is the minimum total cost that is able to be calculated.
+When prices are advertised or promoted, products and services must clearly display a ‘single price’, which is the minimum total cost that is able to be calculated.
 This should include:

-- the price of all aspects of the final product and service
+- the price of all aspects of the final product and service.

-It does not need to include:
+The price does not need to include:

 Restaurants, cafes and bistros that charge a surcharge on certain days do not need to provide you a separate menu or price list or have a separate price column with the surcharge included.
-However, the menu must include the words “a surcharge of [percentage] applies on [the specified day or days]” and these words must be displayed at least as prominently as the most prominent price on the menu.
+However, the menu must include the words 'a surcharge of [percentage] applies on [the specified day or days]' and these words must be displayed at least as prominently as the most prominent price on the menu.